 (b) is to give a copy of the report to the chief officer of the eligible authority.

-[Section 11 amended by No. 1 of 2000 s.
+[Section 11 amended: No. 1 of 2000 s.
 8, 9(1) and 10.]

 12. Principal inspector may report on breaches of Acts

 If, as a result of an inspection under this Part of an eligible authority’s records, the principal inspector is of the opinion that an officer of the authority has contravened —